Originally posted 2018-10-15 10:57:00.

 In other words, they deliberately avoid masculine behaviour and turn themselves into ‘not men’.
 In this status they are not a threat to the alpha or beta males, but, at the same time, are subject to being raped by any one of them that takes the fancy: except, of course, if they become the sexual partner of one of the powerful males.

 This is prison, so everyone has short hair and wears fatigues.
 But the catamite males (the ‘girls’) act in a noticeably feminine and submissive manner towards their partners and — perhaps surprisingly — this appears to be respected by the other men.
-In the film ‘Con Air’, there was a nicely observed male homosexual character played by Renoly.
-The only thing that was missing was her relationship to a specific alpha male, although such a relationship was hinted at between her and Nicholas Cage.
+In the film ‘Con Air’, there was a nicely observed male homosexual character played by Renoly Santiago.
+The only thing that was missing was her relationship to a specific alpha male, although one was hinted at between her and Nicholas Cage.

 But why was it not simply left to the injured party and the man who had trespassed to sort it out in a fist-fight?
 After all, this was an extremely violent group of men who were used to fighting and the book describes in gory detail the techniques they used.

-This has to do with the structure of the group.
-Although there were women in the Angels’ orbit, they did not have the power of motherhood.
-The group itself was a complete patriarchy in which men held all the power.
-But the power of the group was in the strength of its members.
+The wolf pack of the Angels itself was a complete patriarchy in which men held all the power.
+But the strength of the group was in its members.
 It could not afford for one or more of the members to be badly injured or killed in a fight over a woman.
-Worse, two men fighting like this might draw their friends into the fracas and could even split the group.
+Worse, two men fighting like this might draw their friends into the fracas and could even split the wolf pack.

 It is axiomatic that warriors — which is what the Angels were — cannot waste precious blood and life fighting over women.
 This need has been reflected in cultures all over the world, throughout history.